google/styleguide/pyguide.md

 <a id="exceptions-definition"></a>
 #### 2.4.1 Definition

-Exceptions are a means of breaking out of the normal flow of control of a code block to handle errors or other exceptional conditions.
+Exceptions are a means of breaking out of normal control flow to handle errors or other exceptional conditions.

 <a id="s2.4.2-pros"></a>
 <a id="242-pros"></a>